-identify and deal with any harm the child has suffered - including harm that might not have already been disclosed as part of the 'safe and well check' - either before they ran away or whilst missing;

-understand and try to address the reasons why the child ran away; help the child feel safe and understand that they have options to prevent repeat instances of them running away;

-provide them with information on how to stay safe if they choose to run away again, including helpline numbers.
+- identify and deal with any harm the child has suffered including harm that might not have already been disclosed as part of the 'Safe and Well check' - either before they absconded or whilst missing; - understand and try to address the reasons why the learner left; help them to feel safe and understand that they have options to prevent repeat instances of them absconded; - provide them with information on how to stay safe if they determine they have to leave again including helpline numbers.

-The interview should be held in a neutral place where the child feels safe.
-The interview provides an opportunity to hear from the child about why they went missing and to understand the risks and issues faced by the child while missing.
-This could include exploring issues where a child:
+The interview will be held in a neutral place where the learner feels safe.
+The interview provides an opportunity to hear from the learner about why they went missing and to understand the risks and issues faced by the learner while missing.
+This could include exploring issues where a learner: